The Ceremonial Mayor, Councillor John Mullen, is supporting the following charities during his term of office.

 This charity helps all children across the city to afford to buy and afford tutoring of a musical instrument.
-Music has been proved to help children socially, build confidence, teaches discipline and helps them to express themselves.
+Music has been proven to help children socially, build confidence, teaches discipline and helps them to express themselves.
 Most importantly learning to play a musical instrument gives children enjoyment and the opportunity of learning a new skill.

-This page was last updated on 5 June 2017
+This page was last updated on 3 February 2021